All-terrain vehicle: United States

 The Consumer Product Safety Commission met in March 2005 to discuss the dangers of ATVs.
 Data from 2004 showed 44,000 injuries and almost 150 fatalities in children while riding ATVs.
 In response to calls for further regulation, the CPSC's director of compliance, John Gibson Mullan, said that because the statistics were not rising, existing measures were working.
 The New York Times reported an accusation from a staff member that Mullan, who had previously worked as a lawyer for the ATV industry, had distorted the statistics and prevented further debate.

 The United States government maintains a website about the safety of ATVs where safety tips are provided, such as not driving ATVs with a passenger (passengers make it difficult or impossible for the driver to shift their weight, as required to drive an ATV) or not driving ATVs on paved roads (ATVs usually have a solid rear axle with no differential).

 In 1988, the All-terrain Vehicle Safety Institute (ASI) was formed to provide training and education for ATV riders.
 The cost of attending the training is minimal and is free for purchasers of new machines that fall within the correct age and size guidelines.
-Successful completion of a safety training class is, in many states, a minimum requirement for minor-age children to be granted permission to ride on state land.
+Successful completion of a safety training class is, in many states, a minimum requirement for minors to be granted permission to ride on public land.
 Some states have had to implement their own safety training programs, as the ASI program cannot include those riders with ATVs outside of the age and size guidelines, which may still fall within the states' laws.

-Effective January 1, 2019, the United States Consumer Product Safety Commission updated ATV lighting requirements, now requiring all categories of ATVs to be equipped with a stop lamp and side reflectors, similar to those required on passenger cars.
+From January 1, 2019, the United States Consumer Product Safety Commission updated ATV lighting requirements, requiring all categories of ATVs to be equipped with a stop lamp and side reflectors similar to those required on passenger cars.

 In industry, agriculture workers are disproportionately at risk for ATV accidents.
 Most fatalities occur in white men over the age of 55.

+Street legality

+ATV's have the ability to be officially street legal and can be used on at least certain roads in 21 states, requirements vary by state however.